-Solid waste management is a local issue.
-The federal government should support local programs by developing a national solid waste management policy that takes an integrated approach to best meet local needs.
+Solid waste management is primarily a local matter, but the nature and quantity of waste that must be managed is largely dictated by national and multinational decisions and trends.
+The federal government should support local and regional programs by developing a national solid waste management policy that takes an integrated approach to best meet local needs.